abzium/Splitter/README.md

 # Splitter
- A to-do list that organizes smaller subtasks
+ A to-do list made in Java using Swing.